SimonSubokLee/ston-docs-son/admin/intro.rst

 And the Data Delivery
 =====================

-A service can be classified into application and storage layers, as shown in the figure below.
+A service may be classified into application and storage layers, as shown in the figure below.

 .. figure:: img/intro_2layers.png
    :align: center